marcopennekamp/lore/specification/scopes.md

 # Scopes

-Lore supports **lexical scoping** for both bindings (variables, multi-functions, struct constructors, etc.) and types.
+Lore supports **lexical scoping** for both terms (variables, multi-functions, etc.) and types, collectively called bindings.
 This document outlines the various kinds of scopes and how they interact.

+Also check **name resolution** in [modules.md](modules.md).